phluid61/internet-drafts/file-scheme/draft.md

 format that can perform a similar role to the file URI scheme in describing the location of files.
 A UNC filespace selector string has three parts: host, share, and path; see {{unc-syntax}}.
-This document describes but does not specify a means of translating between UNC filespace selector strings and file URIs in {{ext-unc}}.
+This document describes a possible mechanism for translating between UNC filespace selector strings and file URIs in {{ext-unc}}.

 ## Notational Conventions